-There are several environmental factors that can affect the accuracy of the test.
-Please make sure the testing room is properly prepared prior to giving a test.
+There are several environmental factors that can potentially affect the accuracy of the test.
+Please make sure the testing room is properly prepared prior to administering a test.

-- Do not use overhead fluorescent lights.
+- Do not use uncovered fluorescent lights.
 Overhead fluorescent lights affect the accuracy of the eye tracker.

 - Do use indirect lighting.
-Lights should not shine directly on the examinee or EyeDetect station.
+Lights should not shine directly on the examinee or the EyeDetect station.

 - Windows should be covered.
 Dark curtains or dark paper should cover any windows in the room.

 - Desk and workstation are positioned correctly.
-No lights or windows should be behind the examinee.
+Lights or windows should be directly behind the examinee should be avoided.